Why do you need to shutdown computer remotely?

-Then, you can shutdown computer remotely.
+Then, you need to shutdown computer remotely.
 Although there are many ways to shutdown remote PC, some of them are very complicated in operation.
-Here in this post, we’ll introduces 4 easy ways to shutdown computer remotely to you.
+Here in this post, we’ll introduce 4 easy ways to shutdown computer remotely to you.

 Preparation before shutting down computer remotely